kroshu/kuka_drivers/doc/wiki/Project overview.md

     - Needed command interface(s): `position`, `stiffness`, `damping`
 - joint velocity control: the driver streams cyclic velocity updates for every joint.
     - Needed command interface(s): `velocity`
 - joint torque control: the driver streams cyclic torque updates for every joint, which define the torque overlay to be superimposed over gravity compensation.
-(An input of 0 means, that the joint should remain in gravity compensatin and should not move)
+(An input of 0 means, that the joint should remain in gravity compensatin and should not move.)
     - Needed command interface(s): `effort`
 - cartesian position control: the driver streams cyclic pose updates for every degree of freedom.
 The orientation representation is the KUKA ABC convention.
 It is the responsibility of the user to stream poses, for which a valid IK solution exists.
     - Needed command interface(s): `cart_position`
 - cartesian impedance control: the driver streams cyclic pose updates for every degree of freedom.
-Additional stiffness [N/m or Nm/rad] and normalized damping [-] attributes define the behaviour of each degree of freedom.
-The nullspace stiffness and damping values defined the behaviour of the redundant degree(s) of freedom.
+Additional stiffness [N/m or Nm/rad] and normalized damping [-] attributes define the behaviour of each degree of freedom to external forces.
+The nullspace stiffness and damping values define the behaviour of the redundant degree(s) of freedom.
     - Needed command interface(s): `cart_position`, `cart_stiffness`, `cart_damping`, (`nullspace_stiffness`, `nullspace_damping`)
 - cartesian velocity control: the driver streams cyclic cartesian velocity (twist) updates for every degree of freedom.
 It is the responsibility of the user to stream velocities, for which a valid IK solution exists.
     - Needed command interface(s): `cart_velocity`